-NOTE: Never use a household glass cleaning product like Windex on clear plastic.
+Caution: Never use a household glass cleaning product, like Windex, on clear plastic.

-TIP: You can test to see if your headlights will respond to hand polishing with a small dab of tartar control toothpaste.
+Pro Tip: You can test to see if your headlights will respond to hand polishing.
+Use a small dab of tartar control toothpaste.

 Headlight Restoration Method #2

-In this process you are going to sand your headlight lenses with two or three grades of fine sand paper, then re-glaze the plastic with polish to restore a clear finish.
+It’s done with two or three grades of fine sand paper.
+Then, re-glaze the plastic with polish to restore a clear finish.

 STEP 1: Clean the headlight lenses.
 A bucket of soapy water works best.
 Clean the surrounding area, too.
 Dry thoroughly.

 This is the damaged layer being removed.
 Use plenty of water for lubrication and to keep the sandpaper clean.

-TIP: Soak your wet/dry sandpaper is water for 15-20 minutes before use.
+- Soak your wet/dry sandpaper is water for 15-20 minutes before use.
 This softens the paper, making it easier to use.

-TIP: Be sure to keep the surface wet as you sand.
+- Keep the surface wet as you sand.
 Soapy water works best.